corvis/prana_rc/README.md

 Dmitry Berezovsky

 # Disclaimer
 This module is licensed under GPL v3.
-This means you are free to use it even in commercial projects.
+This means you are free to use in non-commercial projects.

 The GPL license clearly explains that there is no warranty for this free software.
 Please see the included LICENSE file for details.